 “Education transformed my life and opened doors for me I never thought possible.
 Now, I want my two young children – and all children – to get the education they need to achieve their dreams, just like I did as a young girl whose parents brought her to this country with nothing more than high hopes, a strong work ethic, and a belief in the American dream.” – Stephanie Murphy

-As someone whose family immigrated to this country when she was only one year old, public education was the reason Stephanie was able to succeed.
+As someone whose family immigrated to this country when she was young, public education was the reason Stephanie was able to succeed.
 Her parents worked blue collar jobs during the day and cleaned office buildings at night so that their children could have a better life.
 As a result, Stephanie and her brother are the first generation in their family to graduate from college, which they paid through scholarships, Pell Grants and student loans.

 Now, as a mother of two young children, Stephanie is very passionate about ensuring every child has access to a quality education in safe, thriving, state-of-the-art schools with smaller class sizes, better summer and after-school programs, and more technology in the classroom.
 And, she will push for more programs that help schools combat bullying.

-Stephanie is a strong proponent of early childhood education and will build bipartisan efforts to ensure every child in America has a strong start and more opportunities.
+Stephanie is a strong proponent of early childhood education and is working across the aisle to ensure every child in America has a strong start and more opportunities.
 Studies show that investments in early childhood education save communities money in the long term, reducing homelessness, hunger, poverty and crime.
-Stephanie is fighting for more investments in early childhood education, including standing up to President Trump’s cuts to Head Start and pre-kindergarten.
+Stephanie is fighting for more investments in early childhood education, including standing up to President Trump’s cuts to Head Start and pre-kindergarten and announcing millions in early childhood funding for central Florida.

 Stephanie will also continue to push for a greater emphasis on STEAM education (Science, Technology, Engineering, the Arts and Mathematics) and more public-private partnerships to ease the transition from school to college to the workplace, including more support for career and technical schools.